blouyakis/emt_basic/module_4_test.md

 ### Q81 🟢
 **Front**
-32-year-old female calf pale, swollen, “pins & needles”, no distal pulse.
-Suspect:
+A 32-year-old female fell while hiking and she complains of extreme left calf pain.
+You do not observe any abnormal angulation of her leg.
+The skin on her left calf is pale, swollen, and she tells you she feels a pins and needles sensation.
+You are unable to palpate a distal pulse.
+You should suspect:
 · Neurological injury · **Compartment syndrome** · Severe spasm · Comminuted fracture

 **Back**